PanVidla/car-database-v2/README.md

 ### Need for Speed: Road Challenge
 * ADD: The ability to add, edit, delete and view NFS4 instances, events, tracks etc.
+* FIX: The NFS4 instance doesn't need the is_pursuit attribute!

 ## v1.1.0.0.0
 ### General